 Since a lot of users require the functionality of a database management system such as MySQL, they might not feel comfortable when interacting with the system solely from the MySQL prompt.

-1.You will need to have a non-root user with sudo privileges.
+- A non-root user with sudo privileges.

-2.Another thing you’re going to need is a LAMP stack (Linux, Apache, MySQL, and PHP) installation on your Ubuntu 14.04 server.
+- A LAMP stack (Linux, Apache, MySQL, and PHP) installation on your Ubuntu 14.04 server.

 sudo apt-get update

 This should prompt you with a couple of questions so that you configure your installation correctly.

 - When at the server selection, select ‘apache2’.

 - Choose ‘yes’ after you are prompted whether to use ‘dbconfig-common’ to set up the database.

 - You are going to be asked for your database administrator’s password.